 Why is Socialization Important for Puppies?

 Your pup might appreciate a bit of quiet time while she is getting her bearings in her new home.
-Keep in mind, though, that the critical window of socialization ends around 16 weeks of age and it is important for your pup to have as many good and varied experiences as possible within this timeframe.
+Keep in mind, though, that the critical window of socialization ends around 16 weeks of age and it is important for your pup to have as many good and varied experiences as possible before that.
 Time is of the essence!
 Even if your pup spends the first day in and around your home, she will be exposed (and socialized to) daily living experiences – this might include the sounds of pots and pans, the television or radio, the windshield wipers in the car on the way home, and voices and movement around her.
 Once she is settled she’ll be ready to meet with other new experiences, as outlined below.
 Sign up for a puppy socialization class that starts approximately 7-10 days after her first set of vaccinations.
-Read this open letter from vet RK Anderson regarding common concerns about vaccinations and socialization.
+This socialization period cannot be “put on hold” – every day counts!

-To gain benefit from properly executed puppy socialization, it is important that every new exposure is strictly GOOD.
+To gain benefit from properly executed socialization, it is important that every new exposure is strictly GOOD.
 If a puppy is brought to a dog park and picked on by older dogs, the puppy is going to learn that dogs can be frightening.
 If a puppy is walked next to a roaring transport truck, the sound will terrify her.
-If a puppy is introduced to children who poke and prod her, she will learn that children are a source of discomfort and fear.
+If a puppy is introduced to children who pick her up uncomfortably, she will learn that children are a source of discomfort and fear.
 For a puppy to grow into a comfortable, confident, and resilient adult dog, her formative years should be filled with great experiences.

 Variety is the Spice of Life

 A variety of experiences is important.
 A puppy who grows up with only greyhounds as companions may think a Bulldog quite strange or even frightening if she meets one later on in life.
-A pup raised with a white family and socialized only with their white friends may find an Asian person to be concerning if introduced later in life.
-A pup who has had contact only with the other family dog will not generalize this comfort to other dogs she comes across later in life.
-A dog raised with no contact with children cannot be expected to happily accept a new baby, friend’s toddler or a child reaching for them on the street.
-Being introduced to a large variety of people, dogs, other animals, and environmental stimuli is a very important aspect of socializing a puppy.
+A pup raised with a family of one race and may find a person of another race to be concerning if introduced later in life.
+A pup who has had contact only with the other family dog will not generalize this comfort to other dogs she meets later in life.
+Being introduced to and enjoying contact with a large variety of people, dogs, other animals, and environmental factors is a critical aspect of successfully socializing a puppy.

-A pup’s prenatal environment will impact her resistance to stress, as well.
-If a bitch is stressed through her pregnancy, her pups will be less resilient to stressful situations than the pups of a bitch who was not stressed.
-If a bitch receives inadequate or improper nutrition, this will also negatively impact on her pups.
+Conditions during pregnancy will impact a dog’s resistance to stress, as well.
+If a mother is stressed through her pregnancy, her pups will be less resilient to stressful situations than the pups of a mother who was not stressed.
 In the Handbook of Applied Dog Behavior and Training, Procedures and Protocols (ed.
 Steven R. Lindsay), he describes experiments on rats that demonstrated how “exposing gestating female rats to intense fear-eliciting stimulation resulted in unstable and emotionally-reactive offspring.”

 Play it Safe!

-Properly executed socialization not only means keeping your pup mentally/emotionally safe by having great experiences with a large variety of social contacts and environmental stimuli, it also means keeping her physically safe.
-Do not enter a heavily dog-travelled area such as an off leash area until your puppy is fully vaccinated.
-A dog park is no place for a young puppy.
-Not only is it a good place to teach her that other dogs can be unpredictable and potentially dangerous, it is also a good place for her to pick up parasites, bacteria or viruses – including parvovirus.
-A puppy class is a much safer place for your pup to play with other pups of her own age who will be more receptive to her puppy antics.
-Have play dates with other puppies or adult dogs who are known to be in good health and who enjoy the company of puppies.
-Find that balance between keeping your pup safe, but that promotes the extensive socialization a dog will need to live comfortably in our hectic human-centric world.
+Properly executed socialization not only means keeping your pup mentally and emotionally safe by having great experiences with a large variety of social contacts and environmental stimuli, it also means keeping her physically safe.
+Do not enter a heavily dog-traveled area until your puppy is fully vaccinated.
+A dog park is no place for a young puppy at any point in her vaccinations.
+Not only is it a good place to teach her that other dogs can be unpredictable and potentially dangerous, it is also a good place for her to pick up parasites, bacteria or other illness.
+A puppy class is a much safer place for your pup.
+Arrange play dates with other puppies or adult dogs who are known to be in good health and who enjoy the company of puppies.
+Find that balance between keeping your pup safe and promoting the extensive socialization a dog will need to live comfortably in our hectic human-centric world.